 ASCO International collaborates with organizations around the world to deliver education and training to health care workers caring for patients with cancer.
 Activities are primarily focused on improving care in low-and-middle-resource countries and address the following areas of educational need:

 Palliative care: International Palliative Care Courses focus on improving communication of prognosis with patients and families; managing pain and symptoms for patients with advanced disease; and other topics.

-Clinical research: International Clinical Trials Courses increase understanding of clinical trials methodologies, how to implement research ideas, how to evaluate literature, and how young investigators can get involved with research.
+Clinical research: International Clinical Research Courses increase understanding of clinical trials methodologies, how to implement research ideas, how to evaluate literature, and how young investigators can get involved with research.

 Team-based care: Multidisciplinary Cancer Management Courses demonstrate how multidisciplinary decision making takes place in the management of common cancer types through local case presentations and mock tumor board discussions.
 Additional 1-day Multidisciplinary Care Team Development program focusing on developing tumor boards available